lvgl/lvgl/docs/overview/animation.md

 ## Animation path

 You can determinate the path of animation.
-In the most simple case, it is linear, which means the current value between *start* and *end*  is changed linearly.
+The most simple case is linear, meaning the current value between *start* and *end* is changed with fixed steps.
 A *path* is a function which calculates the next value to set based on the current state of the animation.
 Currently, there are the following built-in paths functions:

 - `lv_anim_path_linear` linear animation
 - `lv_anim_path_step` change in one step at the end
 - `lv_anim_path_ease_in` slow at the beginning
 - `lv_anim_path_ease_out` slow at the end
-- `lv_anim_path_ease_in_out` slow at the beginning and end too
+- `lv_anim_path_ease_in_out` slow at the beginning and at the end
 - `lv_anim_path_overshoot` overshoot the end value
 - `lv_anim_path_bounce` bounce back a little from the end value (like hitting a wall)

 ## Speed vs time
-By default, you can set the animation time.
-But, in some cases, the animation speed is more practical.
+By default, you set the animation time.
+But in some cases, setting the animation speed is more practical.

 The `lv_anim_speed_to_time(speed, start, end)` function calculates the required time in milliseconds to reach the end value from a start value with the given speed.
 The speed is interpreted in _unit/sec_ dimension.
-For example,  `lv_anim_speed_to_time(20,0,100)` will give 5000 milliseconds.
+For example,  `lv_anim_speed_to_time(20,0,100)` will yield 5000 milliseconds.
 For example, in case of `lv_obj_set_x` *unit* is pixels so *20* means *20 px/sec* speed.

 ## Delete animations

-You can delete an animation by `lv_anim_del(var, func)` by providing the animated variable and its animator function.
+You can delete an animation with `lv_anim_del(var, func)` if you provide the animated variable and its animator function.

 ## Examples